uebelsetzer/complexity_18th-century_texts_PT/README.md

-# A Natural Language Processing Approach to Complexity Assessment in Ancient Health Literature
+# Supplementary Materials: A Natural Language Processing Approach to Complexity Assessment in Ancient Health Literature
-This is a repository for the paper: Quaresma et al. (to appear).
+This is a repository with the supplementary materials for the paper: Quaresma et al. (to appear).
 "A Natural Language Processing Approach to Complexity Assessment in Ancient Health Literature".

 ## Content of the repository
 This repository contains the following files: